Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ## Conclusion and Resources
 Duration: 2

+> aside positive
+>
-**Congratulations!** You've successfully deployed an end-to-end time series analytics solution with streaming data in Snowflake.
+> **Congratulations!** You've successfully deployed an end-to-end time series analytics solution with streaming data in Snowflake.
+>

 ### What You Learned